junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 Relying Party: An entity which is making trust decisions for such an Attester

+Verifier 1: Verifier to verify the status of the CPU

+Verifier 2: Verifier to verify the status of the acceleration component

 ## Verification of Workloads operating in Confidential Computing environment

 As organisations move more workloads into untrusted or shared environments, Confidential Computing is becoming increasingly important.